-Did you know that smell signals radiate to deeper regions of the brain that affect emotion and memory—causing intense feelings?
+Did you know that smell signals radiate to deeper regions of the brain?
+This can affect emotion and memory, causing intense feelings.

-This is only one reason to ensure that you’re doing everything in your power to manage the smell of a rental if it has a lingering odor that’s unpleasant to the nose.
-After all, when it comes time to show the rental, you won’t want potential renters to be scared off by the scent.
+This is one reason to ensure that you’re doing everything in your power to manage the smell of a rental.
+Especially if it has a lingering odor that’s unpleasant to the nose.
+After all, when you show the rental, you won’t want applicants to be scared off by the scent.

-Naturally, you’ll want to open windows if possible to air out the unit or add a few layers of fresh paint to the walls.
-But, if you want to add a little more sense of comfort to the property, here are 3 options you can use separately or in combination with one another to lessen any putrid odors impacting your rental.
+Naturally, you’ll want to open windows if possible to air out the unit.
+Or, you can add a few layers of fresh paint to the walls.
+But, if you want to add a little sense of comfort to the property, here are 3 options you can use separately or in combination with one another to lessen any putrid odors impacting your rental.

 Light a Candle

 If you’re going to be around and monitoring your rental, one obvious room deodorizer is a candle.
 Now, of course, you want to be careful of accidentally starting any fires.
 However, candles are a great way to effectively bring a new, better smell into your investment property.